A review and reformulation of macroscopic realism: resolving its deficiencies using the framework of generalized probabilistic theories: Discussion

 The relationship between strict classicality and generalized noncontextuality is now seen to be quite simple.
 Strictly classical GPTs are a special case of noncontextual theories, since a simplicial theory is trivially embeddable in a simplicial theory, namely itself.
 Indeed, simplicial theories are all and only~\cite{SchmidGPT,shahandeh2019contextuality} those simplex-embeddable theories with no epistemic restriction~\cite{spekkens2007evidence}.
 Geometrically, the simplicial theories form a set of measure zero in the set of all simplex-embeddable theories, so strict classicality (and consequently macrorealism as well) is a dramatically more restrictive notion of classicality than generalized noncontextuality.

-Generalized noncontextuality provides an interesting and nuanced dividing line between those phenomena and theories that are classical and those that are nonclassical.
+Generalized noncontextuality provides a nuanced dividing line between those phenomena and theories that are classical and those that are nonclassical.
 Many of the qualitative quantum phenomena that have been thought genuinely nonclassical can in fact be recovered in noncontextual theories.
 This is best seen by looking at those phenomena reproduced in simplex-embeddable theories that are not strictly classical (often known as epistemically restricted classical theories~\cite{spekkens2007evidence,epistricted,bartlett2012reconstruction,catani2021interference}).
 For instance, in such theories, teleportation is possible, an unknown state cannot be cloned, interference patterns can be observed, there exist entangled states, and so on.
 I refer the interested reader to Ref.~\cite{epistricted} (and in particular, Table~II therein) for more details.
 Most interesting is the set of phenomena which {\em cannot} be reproduced in any noncontextual theory, such as violations of Bell inequalities and computational speedups.
-What we learn from taking noncontextuality as our notion of classicality, then, is that it is these latter sorts of phenomena that one should focus on when trying to understand the essence of quantum theory (rather than phenomena like interference, entanglement, and so on).
+Taking noncontextuality as our notion of classicality, then, implies that it is these latter sorts of phenomena that one should focus on when trying to understand the essence of quantum theory (rather than phenomena like interference, entanglement, and so on), and that one should expect to be useful as quantum resources~\cite{Barrett2005PRresource,Asymy1,veitch2014resource,coecke2016mathematical,Rosset-Buscemi-Liang-PRX,Asymy2,LOSRvsLOCCentang,Schmid2020typeindependent}.

-In contrast, strict classicality (and consequently macrorealism) does not define a particularly interesting dividing line between classical and nonclassical phenomena and theories, precisely because it aims to be as restrictive as possible in what constitutes classicality.
-For instance, the division it defines is not very useful as a guide in looking for quantum resources~\cite{Barrett2005PRresource,Asymy1,veitch2014resource,coecke2016mathematical,Rosset-Buscemi-Liang-PRX,Asymy2,LOSRvsLOCCentang,Schmid2020typeindependent} that could be useful for information processing, since it deems almost all features of quantum theory to be nonclassical.

-Still, asking whether or not a system is strictly classical is interesting if one's goal is to falsify quantum theory in the strongest possible way, in the sense of demonstrating that a system behaves in a manner that is {\em as classical as possible}.
-If one can demonstrate that a degree of freedom is not only noncontextual, but moreover strictly classical, then one can be assured, for example, that the true state of this system can be perfectly cloned.
-Moreover, if a given system is truly macroscopic---like a cat or a chair---then one could argue that {\em any} deviation from strict classicality is surprising, even if the system is still classically-explainable.
+Strict classicality, and consequently macrorealism, defines a different dividing line between classical and nonclassical---one for which a much wider class of phenomena are deemed nonclassical (including interference, entanglement, and so on). in Ref.~\cite{epistricted}, such phenomena were termed `weakly nonclassical'.